aws-samples/nacos-adapter-demo-on-aws-lambda/examples/springboot-lwa/README.md

 ### FS Mode

-We use EFS to realize configuration updates.
+We use Amazon EFS to realize configuration updates.

 ```sh
 rm -rf ./layer/